 2. Call to action

 For every ‘detail’ or element of your website (you can do this by page if easier), consider what is the purpose of its inclusion on your site and consequently what should the ‘call to action’ be.
-What do you want the visitor to a page or the reader of a certain element or detail (as listed above) to actually DO?
+Importantly, it’s not about you – What do you want the visitor to a page to actually DO?
 And, importantly, how are you going to make them do that?

 3. Number of pages

 How many pages do you need for your website?
 Are you going to put lots of information on one page or have lots of individual pages?
 Are you going to have ‘Parent pages’ and then subpages?
 Have you considered just a single landing page?

 Start to create a menu (or site map) to see where everything would fit and then…and this is really important…consider how you would link to individual pages, to encourage interlinking and for visitors to skip from one page to the next on a nice logicial journey.

 Ensure every page remains easy to find.
 Adding and taking away pages is quite straight forward on a website, but if you have a true sense of how all the pages link together you won’t end up with unnecessary pages or lots of extra clicks to get to a specific page.
 It is called a ‘web’ site after all!

 Consider what want your website visitors to be able to achieve on your website.

 Do you want to sell products directly through your website?
 Do you want to share videos?
 Do you want clients to book appointments?
 Are you going to upload lots of high resolution photos?
 Do you want a contact form?